LightForm-group/datalight/docs/index.rst

 .. sidebar:: Summary

-    :Name: **Software documentation**
+    :Name: **Datalight documentation**
     :Release: |release|
     :version: |version|
     :Date: |today|
-    :Authors: **Author Name**
+    :Authors: **Nicolas Gruel**
-    :Target: RSE
+    :Target: Researchers
     :status: draft

 ########
 Overview
 ########

-A Template to create sphinx documentation for Manchester IT RSE group
+Documentation for datalight, a software to ease the upload of data on data repository like Zenodo.

 ##################
 Tables of Contents